Home

 Improve Your Vision Naturally Without Glasses, Contacts, or Surgery!
 Click Here To Find Out More...

-If you think that eye glass lenses contain a prescription and are shaped to fit within your chosen eye glass frame, you'd be right because that's the way it's been for years.
+If you think that glasses contain a prescription and are shaped to fit within your chosen eye glass frame, you'd be right because that's the way it's been for years.

-How do you know which eye glass lenses are right for you?
+How do you know which glasses are right for you?

 Here's a brief 2-part summary: